23Divide/objective-c-conventions/README.md

  * Always declare memory-management semantics even on `readonly` properties.
  * Declare properties `readonly` if they are only set once in `-init`.
  * Declare properties `copy` if they return immutable objects and aren't ever mutated in the implementation.
  * Don't use `@synthesize` unless the compiler requires it.
-Note that optional properties in protocols must be explicitly synthesized in order to exist.
+As of LLVM 4.3 properties no longer to be @synthesize'd.
+However, optional properties in protocols must be explicitly @synthesize'd in order to exist.
  * One property per line; one `@synthesize` per line.

 ### Methods